 Ursula Renold, is the head of the division of comparative education system research at ETH Zurich.
 She is the former general director of the Swiss Federal Office for Professional Education and Technology and a former visiting fellow at the Harvard Graduate School of Education.
 Her research interests include comparative education with a specific focus on vocational and professional education and training.

 Pasi Sahlberg is a Finnish educator, author and scholar.
 He has worked as schoolteacher, teacher educator, researcher and policy advisor in Finland and has examined education systems around the world.
 His expertise includes school improvement, international education issues, classroom teaching and learning, teacher education, and school leadership.
-He is the author of best-seller book “Finnish Lessons 2.0: What can the world learn from educational change in Finland” (Teachers College Press, 2015) and
+He is the author of best-seller book “Finnish Lessons 2.0: What can the world learn from educational change in Finland” (Teachers College Press, 2015).

 Andreas Schleicher, special advisor on education policy to the Secretary-General and director for the Directorate of Education and Skills OECD, he served as director for analysis at the International Association for Educational Achievement within the Institute for Educational Research in the Netherlands.